hbctraining/Training-modules/Rmarkdown/lesson.md

 <img src="img/r-chunkoptions.png">

-There is a [comprehensive list](https://yihui.name/knitr/options/#code-chunk) of all the options available, however when starting out this can be overwhelming.
+There is a [comprehensive list](https://yihui.org/knitr/options/) of all the options available, however when starting out this can be overwhelming.
 Here, we provide a short list of some options commonly use in chunks:

-* `echo = TRUE`: whether to include R source code in the output file
+* `echo = TRUE`: whether to include R source code in the final document.
+If echo = FALSE, R source code will not be written into the final document.
+But the code is still evaluated and its output will be included in the final document
 * `eval = TRUE`: whether to evaluate/execute the code
-* `include = TRUE`: whether to include the chunk output in the final output document; if include=FALSE, nothing will be written into the output document, but the code is still evaluated and plot files are generated if there are any plots in the chunk, so you can manually insert figures
+* `include = TRUE`: whether to include R source code and its output in the final document.
+If include = FALSE, nothing (R source code and its output) will be written into the final document.
+But the code is still evaluated and plot files are generated if there are any plots in the chunk
 * `warning = TRUE`: whether to preserve warnings in the output like we run R code in a terminal (if FALSE, all warnings will be printed in the console instead of the output document)
 * `message = TRUE`: whether to preserve messages emitted by message() (similar to warning)
 * `results = "asis"`: output as-is, i.e., write raw results from R into the output document